katesclau/telegram-notfication-service/README.md

 - mute - Disable notifcations for subscribed topics
 - unmute - Enable notifications for subscribed topics
 - subscribe - Subscribe chat to a named topic
-- list - List topics available in this bot
+- topics - List topics available in this bot

 This service uses a similar implementation to [2].